Portada para Ocean Tribute Award - Sealabs 2025 Winner

 DATA COLLECTION KIT

-SeaLabs project provides crew members of participating sailboats with an easy to use kit that includes a sensor to measure several key ocean parameters during their navigation.
+SeaLabs project provides crew members of participating sailboats with an easy to use kit.

-With the stainless steel container sailors collect the seawater samples to be analyzed using an electronic sensor to measure various parameters.
+With the stainless steel container sailors collect the seawater samples to be analyzed using an electronic sensor to measure several key ocean parameters during their navigation.

 SEALABS DATA COLLECTION KIT

-SeaLabs project provides crew members of participating sailboats with an easy to use kit that includes a sensor to measure several key ocean parameters during their navigation.
+SeaLabs project provides crew members of participating sailboats with an easy to use kit.

-With the stainless steel container sailors collect the seawater samples to be analyzed using an electronic sensor to measure various parameters.
+With the stainless steel container sailors collect the seawater samples to be analyzed using an electronic sensor to measure several key ocean parameters during their navigation.

 SEALABS APP

-The information obtained with the sensor about the paramaters is entered into the SeaLabs App that sends the results to a database.
+The information obtained with the sensor about the paramaters is entered into the SeaLabs App that sends the results to a public database.

 SeaLabs App is a user friendly tool to manage data collection and transmission.